Attention-based Domain Adaptation for Single Stage Detectors: Experiments

 \textbf{YOLOv5} is also trained with input images of size of $512\times 512$.
+This allows us to illustrate the generality of our approach to other single-stage detectors.
 Specifically, we use the YOLOv5s backbone, which is the smallest model out of all YOLO configurations.
 We keep the default configuration for preprocessing and data augmentation.

-For our attention module, we set $D=C_s =128$, $256$, $512$ corresponding to the three YOLO feature levels, respectively.
-We initially train without activating the GRL layer for 3 epochs in all cases and then set its coefficient to be 0.1.
-The base detector learning rate is set to be 0.1, and we train the model with the default learning rate scheduler for 20 epochs. as the network is not initialized with pre-trained weights.
-As before, we $\delta$ to 5.
+We initialize the backbone with COCO-pretrained weights~\cite{lin2015microsoft} since~\cite{glenn_jocher_2020_4154370} don't provide ImageNet-trained weights.